 The Amended Consent Decree also requires HRSD to implement a total of 45 projects from its ten-year CIP.
 These 45 projects total approximately \$306 million, the largest of which is its ongoing upgrade to the VIP to add nutrient removal technology required under the Chesapeake Bay Program.
 The VIP plant upgrade will cost approximately \$166 million.
-All 45 projects must be completed by February 23, 2018 (except for the VIP upgrade, which must be completed by December 31, 2018).
+All 45 projects must be completed by February 23, 2018 (except for the (1) Bridge Street Pump Station Project which must be completed by June 30, 2018 and (2) VIP upgrade, which must be completed by December 31, 2018).
 HRSD is on track to timely meet the financial commitment to fund all of the 45 Interim System Improvements identified in the Amended Consent Decree.
+HRSD has completed 39 of the 45 projects on time or ahead of schedule with all six remaining projects also expected to be completed on time.